Become a corporate partner

 We have more than 700 undergraduates and 90 graduate students of diverse backgrounds from around the globe.
-Our students are highly-engaged on campus, participating in research and community outreach and organizing professional and educational events.
-Undergraduate students admitted to our program have an average ACT score of 31 and are in the 93rd percentile of their high school graduating class.
+Our students are highly engaged on campus, participating in research and community outreach and organizing professional and educational events.

 The department is pleased to collaborate with companies on research projects.
 Some of the companies our faculty have worked with include AbbVie, ExxonMobil, Toyota North America, Dow Chemical, and AmorePacific.